 You must include color photographs that show your newsstand or the proposed site from each direction.
 The sidewalk and any surrounding buildings should be visible in the pictures.

-These photographs must be at least 3” x 5” in size.
+These photographs must be at least 3 in. x 5 in.
 Do not use online street views.

 You must include a drawing of the newsstand if it’s not already on site.
 You should describe its materials and colors.